syslink-sh/Rainy/server/README.md

 # Rainy -- Server

-This directory contains the backend code for the Rainy websites.
+This directory contains the **API-only** backend for Rainy.
+The server does not serve the frontend website - the `public/` folder must be hosted separately (e.g., via Nginx, Apache, Cloudflare Pages, or any static file host).

 ## Structure